Expansion: resolving unresolved elements

 function classify(): mixed { ... }

 The return type is Conditional { subject: T, target: int, then: string, otherwise: bool }.
-After the call site has bound T := int(7):
+After the call site has bound T := int(7), the subject is already the concrete int(7).
+Conditional evaluation is opt-in, so use expand_with with eval_conditional enabled:

 // resolved == string

-If T were bound to bool instead, the target check would fail and the otherwise branch (bool) would be taken.
+If the subject were bool instead, the target check would fail and the otherwise branch (bool) would be taken.
+With the default context (eval_conditional off), the conditional atom is left in place unchanged.

 Worked example: Derived (KeyOf)